 A reserved permit may be shared by family members that are on campus at different times, and by job share or carpool participants.
 Only one permit will be issued; it is up to the individuals to manage its use and whereabouts.
 The person who purchases the permit is listed as the owner and responsible for any incurred citations.

 Yes.
-Multi-lot permits are available and will allow you to park in Reserved spaces in lots E, F, J and M. Quantities are limited.
+Multi-lot permits are available and will allow you to park in Reserved spaces in lots E, F, J, L, and S. Quantities are limited.

-No. If you cannot find a reserved space, you should contact the Parking Office to advise of the situation, and then park in an unrestricted, general space.
+No. If you cannot find a reserved space, please contact the Parking Office to advise of the situation, and then park in an unrestricted, general space.

 Yes, under certain circumstances.
 If the ticket is for "unregistered" and you register the vehicle within ten days, the ticket will be voided.
 The Parking Office does provide a "first ticket warning" each academic year.
 Since these are not automatic processes, you must contact the Parking Office for the tickets to be cancelled.